bthalpin/Quality-README-Generator/generated-readme/README.md

 ## Installation
 To install the necessary dependencies, run the following command:

-    none
+    NONE

 ## Usage
-nothing
+NOTHING

 ## License
 None

 ## Contributing
-none
+NONE

 ## Tests
 To run tests, run the following command:

-    none
+    NONE

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at <placeholder>.
+If you have any questions about the repo, open an issue or contact me directly at <PLACEHOLDER>.
 You can find more
-    of my work at [Placeholder](https://github.com/placeholder).
+    of my work at [PLACEHOLDER](https://github.com/PLACEHOLDER).